penpot/penpot-docs/technical-guide/developer/frontend.md

 > ⚠️ **WARNING:** It is important to be in the right folder (`frontend`) to launch the command above, or you may have errors trying to run the tests.

 > ❗️ **IMPORTANT**: You might need to [install Playwright's browsers and dependencies](https://playwright.dev/docs/intro) in your host machine with: `npx playwright install --with-deps`.
+In case you are using a Linux distribution other than Ubuntu, [you might need to install the dependencies manually](https://github.com/microsoft/playwright/issues/11122).

 ### How to write a test